Guide to Visit Namche Bazaar – Everything You Need To Know

 - Internet and cell phone service in Namche Bazaar can be spotty, so be ready for possible connection problems.

-- Bring warm clothes, hiking boots, a hat, sunglasses, sunscreen, and lip balm with a high SPF.
+- Bring warm clothes, hiking boots, a hat, sunglasses, sunscreen, and a lip balm with a high SPF.

 - Namche Bazaar is 3,440 meters above sea level, so you should be ready for altitude sickness.

 - For the first few days, drink a lot of water, stay away from alcohol and tobacco, and take it easy.

 - Namche Bazaar is a small town, but the twisty streets and steep paths can make it easy to get lost.
 It’s best to have a map or guide to help you find your way.

 - Respect the customs and traditions of the area, especially when it comes to how you dress and act.

 - Before you go into a temple or monastery, take your shoes off, and don’t point with your feet.

 How to Prepare For Your Trip to Namche Bazaar